ChorusOne/simple-eth-wallet-gen/README.md

 simple-wallet-gen
 =================

-Generate Metamask-compatible Ethereum wallet into standard output, using only memory.
+Generate BIP44 and Metamask compatible Ethereum wallet into standard output, using only memory.

 Installation
 ------------